Chinese architecture: Influence from outside of China

-Chinese architecture received significant influence from abroad, particularly during dynasties such as the Yuan and Qing, which were more outward-facing.
-The ruins of the Yuan capital of Khanbaliq under the Forbidden City were reported to be both distinct from previous styles and to influence later architecture.
-The arrival of many Muslim officials, architects and scholars from the Islamic world during the Yuan dynasty led to an influx of Islamic elements, especially in mosques.
+Some Chinese mosques architecture received influence from abroad, particularly during dynasties such as the Yuan, which were more outward-facing.
+The arrival of many Muslim officials, architects and scholars from the Islamic world during the Yuan dynasty led to an influx of Islamic elements, especially in Chinese mosques.

 The Zhenghai Mosque in Ningbo is an example of Islamic architecture that appeared in China during the Song dynasty.
 When Arabic traders settled in Ningbo, they spread Muslim culture and built a mosque.
 Later, mosques were built around Beijing.
 The mosques of Xi'an such as Xi'an Great Mosque and Daxuexi Alley Mosque reflected similar influences.
 Beijing's mosques follow essentially the norms of Chinese layout, design, and traditional wooden structure.

 Many miniature pagodas exist in Northeast China.
 They were built by Buddhists during the Liao dynasty (907–1125), which supported Buddhism.
 They developed Buddhist architecture that used bricks.
 Many such pagodas spread from Hebei Province to Beijing and Inner Mongolia.